Profive Time Medical TAVI & Aortic Stenosis podcast.

 The Sydney Morning Herald, August 1, 2015

-Cardiologist Dr Dion Stub says he usually treats his patients’ heart attacks by opening the main artery on the underside of their forearms (the radial artery) and running a catheter through to the heart artery.
+Cardiologist Prof Dion Stub says he usually treats his patients’ heart attacks by opening the main artery on the underside of their forearms (the radial artery) and running a catheter through to the heart artery.
 Read Full Article

 Image: The Sydney Morning Herald